yanyuwangluo/TGForwarder/README_EN.md

 1. The build is automatically triggered when code is pushed to the main branch
 2. When a version tag is created (e.g., v1.0.0), a versioned image is automatically built
 3. Images are automatically pushed to Docker Hub
+4. Both ARM64 and AMD64 architectures are built simultaneously

+### Multi-Architecture Support

+TeleRelay Docker images support the following CPU architectures:
+- `linux/amd64`: For standard PCs, servers, and most cloud environments
+- `linux/arm64`: For Raspberry Pi 4, Apple M1/M2 series, AWS Graviton, and other ARM devices

+No special configuration is needed - Docker will automatically pull the image matching your device architecture.

 ### How to Use